 1. Best Mac Optimizer: CleanMyMac X

-Most newer Mac machines (especially MacBooks) are now with small-volume flash storage starting from 256GB, that means your Mac will fill up quickly and run slowly after some time.
+Most newer Mac machines (especially MacBooks) are now with small-volume flash storage starting from 256GB, which means your Mac will fill up quickly and run slowly after some time.
 What can you do?
-The answer seems oddly simple: clean up Mac drive.
+The answer seems oddly simple: clean up Mac.
 But the process isn’t as easy as it may sound.
 Often it takes hours if not days to find out what files taking up the major disk space.

 That’s where CleanMyMac excels.
 It’s an intelligent app designed and developed by MacPaw, aiming to make your life easier.
 You can use the app to easily reclaim gigabytes of free storage space in just a few clicks.
 For example, scan and remove system/iTunes/Photo junk, identify large old files that are safe to delete, uninstall useless third-party apps in batch, etc.

 One particular section we like about CleanMyMac is the “Maintenance” module, which is packed with 7 useful utilities that help fix various common Mac issues, such as speed up Mail, verify startup disk, repair disk permissions, flush DNS cache, etc. These maintenance tasks are usually for power users, but CleanMyMac makes it easy for us basic users to use as well.

 There are also a handful of other super helpful utilities within the app, and it’s up to you to choose to use them or not.
-We believe CleanMyMac is the best Mac cleanup app out there and we highly recommend it to most of Mac users.
+We believe CleanMyMac is the best Mac cleaner app out there and we highly recommend it to most Mac users.

 2. Best for Mac Maintenance: IObit MacBooster